16 Revision Bariatric Surgery in Mexico

 A study observed a gastric sleeve for a year.
 The volume of the sleeve enlarged from 81.9 ml to 196.2 ml after a year, which needed correction later on.

-The multi-slice computed tomography shows initial and the final images of the malfunctioned sleeve.
-The patient was given a radio-opaque dye so that it becomes visible in the scan.
+The multi-slice computed tomography shows the initial and the final images of the malfunctioned sleeve.
+The patient was given a radio-opaque dye so that it became visible in the scan.

 There are several procedures with which a malfunctioning gastric sleeve can be revised.